MichaelCurrin/docsify-js-tutorial/docs/_coverpage.md

 # DocsifyJS Tutorial
-> Tutorial to turn your docs into a docs site using base files
+> How to build a markdown-based docs site using DocsifyJS and GH Pages

-- :hourglass_flowing_sand: Quickly setup an elegant, responsive site
+- :hourglass_flowing_sand: Quickly setup an elegant, themed, responsive site
-- :open_file_folder: Use your markdown docs as content
+- :open_file_folder: Content comes from markdown files - works great for existing docs
 - :sparkles: No compilation step and no templating syntax to learn
 - :nut_and_bolt: Built on [DocsifyJS](https://docsify.js.org/)
-- :pushpin: The library loads in the browser - so no local dependencies
+- :pushpin: Setup some minimal dependencies in the HTML - so no local dependencies!
-- :cloud: Serve locally and on GitHub Pages or Netlify
+- :cloud: Serve locally and on GitHub Pages / Netlify

 [Use a starter template](https://github.com/MichaelCurrin/docsify-js-template/generate) [Learn about Docsify](#docsifyjs-tutorial-homepage)